Fast-Track Your Extension Apps with Reference Implementations

 Our new reference implementations accelerate extension app development by providing comprehensive guidance and practical examples of requirements and best practices.
 Watch the videos, clone the GitHub repos, and get coding!

 Extension apps are a powerful way to extend the Docusign platform with custom functionality.
 These apps enable developers to integrate external APIs directly into a Docusign workflow, making Docusign more adaptable to various business needs.
-Extension apps function by defining extension points and corresponding actions that activate at designated moments during the Docusign agreement process.
+Extension apps function by defining extensions and corresponding actions that activate at designated moments during the Docusign agreement process.
 When these actions are triggered, the extension app communicates with an external API, and the resulting response is seamlessly incorporated back into the Docusign workflow.

 These reference implementations accelerate extension app development by providing comprehensive guidance and practical examples of requirements and best practices.
-To build an extension app, you must create an extension app manifest file that outlines the app’s metadata, connections, extensions, and actions.
+To build an extension app, you must either use the form-based experience or create an extension app manifest file that outlines the app’s metadata, connections, extensions, and actions.
 Each reference implementation includes an example manifest that serves as a guide for developers, illustrating how to accurately define these components based on the schema established by Docusign (see sample code below).
 This example manifest will guide developers through configuring a sample OAuth connection and defining the required actions for each extension type.
 Additionally, each action is governed by a specific action contract that outlines the format for sending requests and the expected structure for receiving responses.
 Developers must ensure their extension apps handle data according to these contracts to ensure compatibility with the Docusign environment.
 The reference implementations demonstrate how to properly handle data by defining the correct request and response objects that align with the action contracts outlined in the documentation available on the Developer Center.

 {

-"name": "File Archive App",
+"name": "Connected Fields App",

 "description": {

-"short": "App for example file archive",
+"short": "App for Connected Fields",

-"long": "This app is designed to allow users to upload an envelope to the example drive after completing a checking account application"
+"long": "This app is designed to allow users to use connected fields extensions"

 },